luiul/sql-bootcamp/README.md

 ```

 ## 3.4.
 WHERE Clause

+The `where` clause is used to filter records.
+It is used to extract only those records that fulfill a specified condition.

 `select` and `where` are the most fundamental SQL statements.
 The `where` statement allows us to **specify conditions** on columns for the rows to be returned.
 Basic syntax: